 She has been working as a science communicator since she joined CSIRO in 1989.
 From late 1995 Jenni has been operating the science communication consultancy, Econnect Communication.

 Jenni’s vision is to ‘bring science to life’.

-I am most passionate about facilitating positive changes to people’s lives and the environment they live in.
 I have been working as a science communicator since I joined CSIRO in 1989.
 From late 1995, I have been operating my own science communication consultancy, Econnect Communication.

 My international profile as a highly sought after and skilled science communicator reflects my experience as well as my education in science (environmental science and biochemistry), journalism, communication and audio-visual production.

 I research, interview, write and promote stories about science and the people involved in science.
 My skill is in taking complex, lengthy and often sensitive information and distilling this into concise and simple plain English.
 I tailor each story’s messages to the needs of specific audiences.